6 DAYS FROM $799

 Journey on a scenic ride to Krakow

-After breakfast today, we depart for a lengthy but scenic motorcoach trip to Krakow that takes us through the haunting Tatra Mountains.
-Later, we'll gather for a briefing, including a Welcome Drink.
+After breakfast today, depart for a lengthy but scenic motorcoach trip to Krakow that takes you through Donovaly, where you'll have lunch on your own.
+Later, gather for a briefing, including a Welcome Drink.

 City walking tour, and a visit to Auschwitz and Birkenau